-The Nominating and Governance Committee is comprised of Dr. Prendergast, Dr. Monahan and Mr. Smith.
+The Nominating and Governance Committee is comprised of Dr. Prendergast, Dr. Monahan and Mr. Smith, each of whom is deemed to be independent in accordance with the NASDAQ definition of independence.

 The functions performed by the Nominating and Governance Committee include: